guitar repairs and set ups

 We set up and repair any stringed instrument from double-bass to ukulele

-How to string a guitar to get Pat Metheny's
+How to string a guitar to get Pat Metheny's " Baritone Nashville tuning "

-The tuning from top to bottom goes A-E-C-G-D-A
+The tuning from top to bottom goes A-E-C-G-D-A with the middle two strings tuned an octave higher than the rest.

-with the middle two strings tuned an octave higher than the rest.
-This means that in terms of chord shapes it is just like conventional tuning but the voicing of chords is much different and obviously the overall tonality is lower and kind of wider.
-It's great fun to play with and definitely not just for jazzers - blues sounds great in this tuning (as long as you can leave out all your usual lead runs as they can sound a bit odd when you jump an octave - but it's quite a good thing sometimes to have to rethink the way you play) To hear a quick sample of me doing some fingerstyle noodling with this tuning go here.
+It's great fun to play with and definitely not just for jazzers - blues sounds great in this tuning - as long as you can leave out all your usual lead runs as they can sound a bit odd when you jump an octave.

 These are the string gauges I used to do my conversion.